interpretml/interpret-community/docs/interpret_proposal.md

 # Proposed interpret + interpret-community in interpret(.experimental)

 All imports would be from interpret.experimental.*.
-Shap functions would be dropped when SHAP is fully supported except get_shap_explainer(TabularExplainer)

-interpret.experimental.shap (should live in shap longer term)
+interpret.experimental.shap (should live in shap longer term?)

 ``` code-block:: python
 interpret.experimental.shap.get_shap_explainer(model, data, allow_kernel=False)